Vinland Map: Acquisition by Yale and publication

 Yale was unable to afford the asking price and was concerned because Witten refused to reveal the provenance of the map, ostensibly because of the former private owner's tax concerns.
 Yale contacted another alumnus, Paul Mellon, who agreed to buy it (for a price later stated to be about $300,000) and donate it to the university if it could be authenticated.
 Recognizing its potential importance as the earliest map unambiguously showing America, Mellon insisted that its existence be kept secret until a scholarly book had been written about it.
 Even the three authors of the book were chosen from among the small number of people who had seen the map before Mellon bought it—two British Museum curators and Marston.
 Only one of them, Raleigh Ashlin Skelton, keeper of the Museum's map collection, had significant expertise relevant to the problems posed by the map.
+(Note: According to the recollections of the son of the Museum's then Keeper of Manuscripts, Bertram Schofield, the latter was an experienced paleographer, was also shown the map, was certain it was a fake, rejected it on grounds of provenance too and prevented the British Museum from buying it.)
 (His colleague George Painter, the first person to whom Davis had shown the map in 1957, was brought in for the transcription and translation of the Relation.)
 The secrecy almost completely ruled out consultation with specialists.
 Witten did his best to help during this period, answering the authors' questions and offering suggestions of his own.
 After years of study, the proofs of the book, The Vinland Map and the Tartar Relation, were ready by the end of 1964, and Mellon donated the map to Yale.
 The book was published, and the map revealed to the world, the day before Columbus Day, 1965.